techiemum/ilm/README.md

     The instructor and student tables are associated with the User table with user_id reference as it serves to hold additional information about the user, the student belongs_to a user and instructor also belong to a user.
-Organizations will be seprate table holds basic information The course table is a table that connects student_ids and instructor_id from respective tables, one from the mentee and the other from the mentor (both are users) therefore belongs_to a user. course belongs_to student and instructor and both user and instructor has_many courses.
+Organizations will be septate table holds basic information The course table is a table that connects student_ids and instructor_id from respective tables, one from the mentee and the other from the mentor (both are users) therefore belongs_to a user. course belongs_to student and instructor and both user and instructor has_many courses.

 ### Discuss the database relations to be implemented in your application